 This will please the open-gifts guests who will be able to ‘ooo’ and ‘ahhh’ over all the tiny adorable baby gifts.
 And the expectant mother can also see and thank the givers during the shower without even lifting a finger!

 An eco-friendly version of this is to ask guests with an invite insert to bring unwrapped gifts with a tag tied to it to identify who it is from.
-Hey if you receive any opposition to this idea, you can always blame it on saving trees! š
+Hey if you receive any opposition to this idea, you can always blame it on saving trees! 😉

 Whatever way you choose, the display shower definitely leaves you more time to socialize with your friends and family!

-4. Ship it.
+4. Ship Gifts Directly

 Since so many purchases are made online anyways, you could give everyone the option of shipping the gifts directly to you.
 This could be very beneficial for the larger baby shower groups since you won’t have to worry about carting all the gifts home!

-Alright, my friends, so what do you think?
-Should moms-to-be feel compelled to unwrap gifts in front of their guests at baby showers?
-Or does this tradition need to stop?
+Should moms-to-be feel obligated to open gifts at their baby shower, or is this one tradition that’s ready to fade out?
 Let me know in the comments below!

 Did you find this post helpful?
 Then save A PIN to your Baby Shower board for later!